Generally the Accounting Office is the point of contact in setting up new fund numbers.

 Restricted Gift Funds

-Restricted gift funds are maintained in fund number range 79000 to 79999.
+Restricted gift funds (fund range 79000 to 79999) are funds in which there is a donor-specified restriction.
+Generally, donor-specified restrictions may not be changed without the donor’s consent.
+Restrictions may relate to who is allowed to use the money in the fund, what the money is allowed to be used for, when the money can be used, or some combination of these.
 The departments generating the gifts manage these funds, with oversight by the Grant & Contract Accounting Office.
 The revenue source in these funds are typically gifts from private companies that are restricted to a specific study, program, or department, and do not meet the definition of a grant under NDSU Policy 803.

-Agency funds (fund range 80000 – 89999) are used by NDSU to hold monies as a custodian for organizations that are not part of the university.
-Examples include student organizations, monies allocated to student government, monies held for the University System Office activities on campus, monies held for counties.
+Agency funds (fund range 80000 – 89999) are funds held by NDSU for an organization that is affiliated with, but not a part of, the University.
+NDSU has no control over how the money in the fund is used (as long as the use is legal), and simply serves as a custodian of the organizations money, basically acting like a bank account.
+Examples include, but are not limited to student organizations, monies allocated to student government, monies held for the University System Office activities on campus, monies held for counties.

 Appropriation funds are supported by a combination of state general funds, tuition, State Land Department income and, in some cases, sales/services income.
 In the Agriculture entities, separate funds are maintained for general funds and special funds.